USDA announces CRP changes to help improve water quality, wildlife habitat, and land transfers to beginning farmers

 Iowa is slated to enroll 115,000 new acres in three SAFE programs in the state that target high-profile wildlife habitat needs.
 A new practice for 2017 aims to enroll up to 40,000 acres of land in high- quality habitat for Northern Bobwhite quail habitat in southern Iowa (Figure 1) according to a recent press release from Iowa NRCS.
 The new Iowa Quail Program is unique among other Continuous CRP practices because it emphasizes creating so-called early successional habitat through strategic plantings and frequent disturbances that create insect-rich habitats for bobwhite quail to raise their young.
 Landowners interested in restoring wild bobwhites, which have declined in abundance in Iowa for decades due to changes in availability of shrubby winter habitat and weedy fields and fencerows, should see positive responses of bobwhites to implantation of the new program.
 Iowa’s other two SAFE practices - Gaining Ground and Pheasant Recovery - plan to enroll an additional 75,000 acres in grassland and wetland habitat targeting ring- necked pheasants, meadowlarks, pollinators, and other grassland-dependent wildlife in the state.

-Signing incentives are being reduced by $25 per acre on certain practices for fiscal year 2018 enrollments (incentives are currently between $100 and $150 per acre) and a cap on the maximum soil rental rate is being instituted for Continuous CRP at $300 per acre.
+Signing incentives are being reduced by $25 per acre on certain practices for fiscal year 2018 enrollments (incentives in prior years were between $100 and $150 per acre) and a cap on the maximum soil rental rate is being instituted for Continuous CRP at $300 per acre.

 Early termination under TIP